High-dimensional copula variational approximation through transformation: Discussion

 Last, we comment on possible extensions to our work.
 One interesting possibility is to consider other flexible multivariate models for constructing the implicit copula.
-Truncated Gaussian graphical models \citep{su+lcc16} are one interesting possibility here, since they include the skew-normal distribution as a special case, and similar to the skew-normal they have a latent Gaussian structure which may be amenable to implementation of reparametrization methods for gradient estimation in the optimization.
+Truncated Gaussian graphical models \citep{su+lcc16} are one interesting possibility here, since they include the skew-normal distribution as a special case, and similar to the skew-normal they have a latent Gaussian structure which may be amenable to implementation of re-parametrization methods for gradient estimation in the optimization.
+Another interesting idea is to use the copula Bayesian network of~\cite{elidan2010} as an approximation, where the local copulas are implicit copulas constructed through transformation as recommended in our paper.
 It would also be interesting to implement our copula approximations in other challenging settings, such as when some of the parameters are discrete, or in likelihood-free inference applications.
-Here gradient estimation for the optimization becomes more challenging, as straightforward reparametrization techniques do not immediately apply.
+Here gradient estimation for the optimization becomes more challenging, as straightforward re-parameterization techniques do not immediately apply.

 \onehalfspacing

 This appendix derives the gradient needed to implement the example in Section~\ref{sec:tsmod}.
 In this example, $\bm{\theta}=(\bm{\eta}^\top,\bm{v}^\top)^\top$, where $\bm{\eta}$ are the model parameter and $\bm{v}$ the vector of auxiliary variables.
 The approximation to the augmented posterior of $\bm{\theta}$ is